-"Disqualification" means the proposal will not move forward to the Scoring Panel for the Proposal Rating Process and, therefore, will NOT be considered for funding under this grant.
+"Disqualification" means the proposal will not move forward to the ESC for the Proposal Rating Process and, therefore, will NOT be considered for funding under this grant.

-The following will result in a disqualification:
+The following will result in an automatic disqualification:

-- The applicant is not a county or a city in California. - The applicant is currently receiving a Prop 64 PH&S Grant award. - The applicant does not meet the eligibility criteria for the Prop 64 PH&S Grant funding (see Eligibility for Funding, page 3). - The funding request for a single application is more than \$43 million. - The funding request for a collaborative application is more than \$2 million. - An electronic version of the complete proposal package is not received by 5:00 p.m. on Friday, January December 229, 20221. - The complete proposal package was not submitted using the BSCC Prop 64 PH&S Grant Program submission template portal as provided at the end of this document including the narrative section formatting requirements set within the template: - Arial 12-point font - One-inch margins on all four sides - →1.5-line spacingwithin the instructions on page 3. - The complete proposal package does not contain all required sections and attachments including (e-signatures will be accepted in place of originals): - ⊖ Coversheet accurately completed

-- Prop 64 PH&S Grant Program Checklist completed and signed in blue ink - Applicant Information Form completed and signed in blue ink - Proposal Abstract - Proposal Narrative (Project Need, Project Description, & Project Evaluation) - ⊖ Project Work Plan - Budget Table & Narrative - Certification of Compliance with BSCC Policies on Debarment, Fraud, Theft and Embezzlement (Appendix F) - completed and signed - Criteria for Non-Governmental Organizations Receiving Prop 64 PH&S Grant Funds (Appendix K) - completed and signed - Letter of Eligibility - → Letter(s) of Commitment

-- The Proposal Abstract exceeds the maximum limit of one (1) numbered page. - The Proposal Narrative Section (Project Need, Project Description, & Project Evaluation) exceeds the maximum limit of eight (8) numbered pages. - The Proposal Narrative Section contains footnotes, tables, graphs, charts, graphics and/or website links.
+- The applicant is not a county or a city in California. - The applicant does not meet the eligibility criteria for the Prop 64 PH&S Grant funding (see Eligibility for Funding, page 3). - The funding request for a single application is more than \$1 million. - The funding request for a collaborative application is more than \$2 million. - An electronic version of the complete proposal package is not received by 5:00 p.m. on Friday, April 3, 2020. - The complete proposal package was not submitted using the BSCC Prop 64 PH&S Grant Program proposal template as provided at the end of this document including the narrative section formatting requirements set within the template: - Arial 12-point font - One-inch margins on all four sides - 1.5-line spacing - The complete proposal package does not contain all required sections and attachments: - Coversheet accurately completed - Prop 64 PH&S Grant Program Checklist completed and signed in blue ink - Applicant Information Form completed and signed in blue ink - Proposal Abstract - Proposal Narrative (Project Need, Project Description, & Project Evaluation) - Project Work Plan - Budget Table & Narrative - Certification of Compliance with BSCC Policies on Debarment, Fraud, Theft and Embezzlement (Appendix F) - completed and signed - Criteria for Non-Governmental Organizations Receiving Prop 64 PH&S Grant Funds (Appendix K) - completed and signed - Letter of Eligibility - Letter(s) of Commitment - The Proposal Abstract exceeds the maximum limit of one (1) numbered page. - The Proposal Narrative Section (Project Need, Project Description, & Project Evaluation) exceeds the maximum limit of eight (8) numbered pages. - The Proposal Narrative Section contains footnotes, tables, graphs, charts, graphics and/or website links.
 (Note: two (2) additional pages are allowed for the above.
-See page 21 for instructions.) - The Project Workplan is not on the template provided. - The Project Workplan exceeds the maximum limit of two (2) numbered pages. - The Budget Table exceeds the maximum limit of one (1) numbered page. - The Budget Narrative exceeds the maximum limit of four (4) numbered pages.
+See page 21 for instructions.) - The Project Workplan is not on the template provided. - The Project Workplan exceeds the maximum limit of two (2) numbered pages. - The Budget Table exceeds the maximum limit of one (1) numbered page.

+• The Budget Narrative exceeds the maximum limit of four (4) numbered pages.